drivet/website/content/blog/travel/new-york-chicago.md

 Paradoxically, Manhattan can also feel claustrophobic.
 You feel like you're jostling for space with every other inhabitant of the City.
-The buildings are mind-numbingly tall, and some of them are even beautiful, but you rarely see them "in the distance", unlike the vanishing poin that you'll never reach, and you often have to crane your neck to get a good view.
+The buildings are mind-numbingly tall, and some of them are even beautiful, but you rarely see them "in the distance", unlike the vanishing point that you'll never reach, and you often have to crane your neck to get a good view.

 On the other hand...